 learn moreThe humanities explore enduring questions about who we are, what we believe, where we have been, what we value, and why.

-learn moreMagnetic North is a documentary film series that explores the personality and character of Alaskans whose actions and ideas have shaped the history, spirit, and values of our state.
+learn moreMagnetic North is a documentary film series that explores the stories of Alaskans whose actions and ideas have shaped the history, spirit, and values of Alaska.

 learn moreStory Works supports youth voices through storytelling and writing workshops.